 Figures 10-12 present the posterior distributions for the probability of surviving from year t to t+1 for females that were non-breeders in year t.
 There appears to be a relatively large degree of annual variation with survival in the 4-14 age class appearing to be higher than the other classes.
 In comparison with females that bred in year t (Figures 13-14), survival for non-breeders appears to be generally lower and more variable.
 Figures 15-16 contain the posterior distribution for the probability of breeding in year t+1, given a female was a non-breeder in year t.
 For non-breeders, breeding probability was estimated to be lower in the mid-2000's compared to other times, with probabilities being slightly lower for non-breeders aged 4-14 compared to those aged 15+.
-For females that were breeders in year t, in Figures 17-18 there may be some indication of a decline in breeding probability over time, however, any temporal pattern may be confounded somewhat with a changing age profile of tagged females (Appendix 2).
-Breeding probability being slightly higher for females in the 4-14 age class compare to those aged 15+.
+For females that were breeders in year t, in Figures 17-18 there is no indication of a temporal pattern with breeding probability being slightly higher for females in the 4-14 age class compare to those aged 15+.
 Overall, the breeding probabilities are higher for those females that bred the previous year compared to those that did not.